wp-plugins/basic-google-maps-placemarks/readme.txt

 `

 Then create a bgmp-style.css file inside your theme directory or a [child theme](http://codex.wordpress.org/Child_Themes) and put your styles there.
 If you'd prefer, you could also just make it an empty file and put the styles in your main style.css, but either way you need to register and enqueue a style with the `bgmp_style` handle, because the plugin checks to make sure the CSS and JavaScript files are loaded before embedding the map.

+= How can I override the HTML output of the plugin? = All of the HTML that the plugin outputs is isolated into individual files in the plugin's `views` directory.
+You can override with the two methods described below.
+In both cases you'll have access to all of the variables that were used in the original template, so you can fully customize the output to be whatever you want.

+1. Copy the view file you want to customize into the root of your theme's directory, and then make your changes to it.
+If you'd prefer to place your custom templates in a subdirectory, you can use the `bgmp_template_path` filter to modify the path to them.
+2. Register a callback function for the `bgmp_template_content` filter.

+`
+add_filter( 'bgmp_template_content', 'override_bgmp_templates', 10, 4 );
+function override_bgmp_templates( $content, $default_template_path, $template_path, $variables ) {
+	switch( basename( $default_template_path ) ) {
+		case 'shortcode-bgmp-map.php':
+			$content = 'New map output goes here.';
+			break;

+		case 'shortcode-bgmp-list.php':
+			$content = 'New list output goes here.';
+			break;
+	}

+	return $content;
+}
+`

 = I get an error when using do_shortcode() to call the map shortcode =